bpassos-zz/git-commands/README.md

 ```

 #### Useful alias
-###### To add an alias simply open your .gitconfi file on your home directory and include the alias code
+To add an alias simply open your .gitconfig file on your home directory and include the alias code

 ```sh
 # shows the log in a more consised way with the graph for branching and merging